Simply Wander

 *Related Post: If you are planning to visit Park City, see our guide 10 Best Things to Do in Park City.

-Tips for visiting the Pink Lake at Stansbury Island
+Tips For Visiting the Pink Lake at Stansbury Island

 Be sure to wear old swimsuits and footwear, and bring garbage sacks to bag everything up.
 The salt will get on everything!